Rangi42/polishedcrystal/FEATURES.md

 * Enemy AI doesn't fail an extra 25% of the time with sleep or poison-inducing moves, or 40% of the time with stat drops.
 * No badge boosts to stats or types.
 * Improved some trainers' rosters, movesets, held items, and DVs (particularly Gym Leaders, the Elite Four, and other bosses).
+* AI improvements, such as not trying to paralyze Electric types or burn Fire types.
 * A smoothly increasing level curve, with the final trainer of the game at level 100.